PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/add-edit-taxes.md

 The form can be accessed in 2 ways:

 - Adding a new Tax, Add new tax CTA button must be clicked.
-- Or clicking the Edit pen icon on the right side of the Tax row in listing.
+- Clicking on the Edit button of an item in the list

 ## Top elements of Add or Edit Taxes